danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 ![shape extended exception](/assets/img/about-js-conf-eu-berlin-2018/engines-shapes-3.png "shape extended exception")

 Then the main motivation for engines to have shapes is <a href="https://github.com/v8/v8/wiki/Design-Elements#fast-property-access" target="_blank" title="v8 design elements fast property access">inline cache (IC)</a>.
-This mechanism stores information about where to find properties within an object so that we can optimize the property lookup.
+This mechanism stores information about where to find properties within an object so that we can optimize the property look up.
 Basically for a given retrieved property it stores the offset where the property was found inside the shape, that way you can skip the fetch of the property metainformation to get the offset, you just access it right away!

 ![inline cache illustration](/assets/img/about-js-conf-eu-berlin-2018/engines-shapes-4.png "inline cache illustration")